 Besides the above-mentioned types, you should pay attention to the field of view before buying this gear.
 However, when it comes to the field of view, user’s preferences matter a lot.
 For some, they might prefer a wider field of view.
 However, there might be a category that might prefer cool welding helmets that come with a smaller field of view.

-It is important to note that the field of view stretches from 6 square inches for light tasks to 9 square inches for the complicated tasks.
-Although the field of view depends ones preference, it is imperative to consider the amount of out-of-position welding one has to do.
+It is important to note that the field of view stretches from 6 square inches for light tasks to 9 square inches for complicated tasks.
+Although the field of view depends on one’s preference, it is imperative to consider the amount of out-of-position welding one has to do.

 3. Time of lens reaction

 The cool welding helmet normally comes with a number of sensors.
 However, the number of sensors the helmet has normally vary.
-For instance, entry level cool welding helmets normally has 2 sensors while the industrial welding helmets have 4.
+For instance, entry level cool welding helmets normally have 2 sensors while industrial welding helmets have 4.

-It is important to note that the more the sensors a welding helmet have, the better the coverage.
+It is important to note that the more sensors a welding helmet has, the better the coverage.
 This is usually the case if you mostly deal with out-of-position welding where sensors might be obstructed.

 5. Delay control